-Pilates Reformer in Colchester
+Pilates Reformer in Colchester, Essex

-Are you looking for treatments involving a pilates reformer in Colchester?
+Are you looking for treatments involving a pilates reformer in Colchester, Essex?
 Bodyworks Physiotherapy has got you covered!
 Many of you may be wondering, what actually is a pilates reformer?
 This piece of equipment consists of a bed with springs, a sliding carriage, ropes, and pulleys and its origin dates back to the 1920’s.
 The reformer is very versatile and exercises can be adapted to target many different areas of the body.
 Typically exercises are done on the reformer to promote length, strength, flexibility, and balance.
 Our team of expert instructors will work with you to decide on the most suitable resistance level for your personal needs and goals.
-Perfect for speeding up injury rehabilitation, get in touch with us at Bodyworks Physiotherapy for reformer pilates in Colchester.
+Perfect for speeding up injury rehabilitation, get in touch with us at Bodyworks Physiotherapy for reformer pilates in Colchester, Essex.

-Reformer Pilates in Colchester
+Reformer Pilates in Colchester, Essex

-The origins of the Pilates reformer date back to the original Pilates studio in New York in the 1920's and was designed by Joseph Pilates himself.
-It is a traditional piece of Pilates equipment which looks like a bed with springs, a sliding carriage, ropes and pulleys.
+The origins of the pilates reformer date back to the original Pilates studio in New York in the 1920's and was designed by Joseph Pilates himself.
+It is a traditional piece of pilates equipment which looks like a bed with springs, a sliding carriage, ropes and pulleys.
 The springs provide different levels of resistance as the carriage is pushed or pulled along the frame.

-Reformer Pilates is a great tool for rehabilitation purposes too as it allows the client to exercise in a horizontal plane of motion and not be vertically loaded and weight bearing through their legs.
+A pilates reformer in Colchester, Essex is a great tool for rehabilitation purposes too as it allows the client to exercise in a horizontal plane of motion and not be vertically loaded and weight bearing through their legs.
 For example if you have a back injury using the reformer could speed up your recovery through controlled movement.

 The reformer also has long straps with handles on them that are attached to the top end of the frame.
 They can be pulled with legs or arms to move the carriage as well.
 Body weight and resistance of the springs are what make the carriage more or less difficult to move.